vac59756/assignment/README.md

     Link to Product Details Page

-assignment.py script is designed to run on local system and perform the scraping
+assignment.py script is designed to run on local system and perform the scraping.

-automateScript.py is designed to perform the scraping by running the tests using Browserstack Automate platform on five diferent parallel (Browser/OS combination)
+automateScript.py is designed to perform the scraping by running the tests using Browserstack Automate platform on five diferent parallel (Browser/OS combination).
+Dependent on browserstack.yml file under Parent directory.

+githubCI.py is desined to run the test on Browserstack Automate platform integrated with Github action.
+Gets triggred on each push.
+This is the dependency to the action.yml file under .github/workflow directory

 # Getting Started
 Installation/Build/Test process